SforAiDl/genrl/docs/source/usage/tutorials/bandit/noise.rst

 Parameter Noise Sampling
 ========================

+For an introduction to the Contextual Bandit problem, refer to :ref:`cb_overview`.

 One of the ways to improve exploration of our algorithms is to introduce noise into the weights of the neural network while selecting actions.
 This does not affect the gradients but will have a similar effect to